datacraft-dsc/DEPs/7/README.md

 The asset metadata must already be registered with the agent.
 The result of attempts to upload content for an unregistered asset is undefined.

-The PUT and POST endpoints perform the same function, with the following difference:
-- For PUT, the asset content must be the body of the HTTP PUT request
-- For POST, the asset content must be provided as a file (HTTP multipart form data)
+For the POST endpoints the asset content must be provided as a file (HTTP multipart form data)

 Success or failure of the upload operation is indicated as follows: